Diamondbacks vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Christian Walker will square off against the Chicago White Sox and Andrew Benintendi on Wednesday at 2:10 PM ET, in the second of a three-game series at Guaranteed Rate Field.

-The Diamondbacks are -185 moneyline favorites in this matchup against the White Sox (+150).
-The total for the game has been set at 9 runs.
+The favored Diamondbacks have -165 moneyline odds against the underdog White Sox, who are listed at +140.
+The over/under for the matchup is set at 9.5 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.